5 Apps Connecting Seniors and Their Families During Quarantine

 Marco Polo is free, there are no ads, and it can store unlimited videos.
 The videos in your conversation feeds never disappear, so you can watch them over and over again!

 Storii: Storii is the family-side of the adult daycare software, StoriiCare.
 This is a wonderful connection tool if your loved one is in a care home.
 Or, alternatively, if they are part of an adult daycare service.

 With Storii, family and friends are connected and contribute to their loved one’s care profile.

-To connect with their loved one, they can upload photos and other types of media, create music and video playlists, and save significant locations using an integration with Google Street View.
+To connect with their loved ones, they can upload photos and other types of media, create music and video playlists, and save significant locations using integration with Google Street View.
 Additionally, they can exchange messages and receive updates from care staff.

 Netflix Party: Get the popcorn ready!
 With Netflix Party, you can have grandma join family movie night.
 Netflix Party allows both of you to watch anything from your Netflix account online and adds a group chat feature.

 Depending on how tech-savvy she is, you might want to give her a 101 on using emojis and GIFS to add to the fun.